Mii-chan and Miss Yamada

-Mii-chan to Yamada-san (みいちゃんと山田さん) is a Japanese manga series written and illustrated by Nene Azuki.
-It began serialization on Kodansha's shōnen manga website Magazine Pocket in September 2024.
-As of September 2025, the series' individual chapters have been collected into four volumes.
+Mii-chan and Miss Yamada (みいちゃんと山田さん, Mii-chan to Yamada-san) is a Japanese manga series written and illustrated by Nene Azuki.
+It was serialized on Kodansha's shōnen manga website Magazine Pocket from September 2024 to August 2026, with its individual chapters collected into seven volumes.
+An anime adaptation is set to premiere in 2027.

 Plot

-Set in Kabukicho in 2012, the story follows on Mii-chan, a new hostess at a cabaret club, and her colleague Yamada-san.
-It depicts the 12 months leading up to Mii-chan's murder.
+Set in Kabukicho in 2012, the story follows Mami Yamada, a hostess at a cabaret club with years of experience, and Miiko Nakamura, a new hostess nicknamed Mii-chan.
+Yamada finds herself drawn towards Mii-chan's optimism, despite that Mii-chan cannot read kanji nor understand social cues.
+The story depicts the 12 months of their friendship leading up to Mii-chan's murder.

 Production

-In writing the manga, Azuki desired to write a drama about "people with problems"; Azuki felt that nightlife is a setting that would go along with that theme well.
-The setting of 2012 was decided because Azuki felt nightlife in the 2010s was more closed-off than it is now due to the increased use of social media.
-A lack of public awareness of mental health disorders was also a reason Azuki chose the 2010s as the setting.
+In writing the manga, Azuki wanted to write a drama about "people with problems"; Azuki felt that nightlife is a setting that would go along with that theme well.
+Azuki set the story in 2012 because she felt nightlife in the 2010s, in comparison to current day, was more closed-off due to the lack of social media use, as well as a lack of public awareness of mental health disorders.

-When writing the story, Azuki researched the topic by reading books on juvenile delinquency and psychology.
+While writing the story, Azuki researched the topic by reading books on juvenile delinquency and psychology.
 Azuki also interviewed staff of organizations that provide life and legal advice for women in the sex industry.
-For characters, Azuki wants each to have a unique but also realistic personality.
-Azuki stated that the main character, Mii-chan, is based on a real person, but the story is entirely fictional.
+For the characters, Azuki wants each to have a unique but also realistic personality.
+She stated that the main character, Mii-chan, is based on an acquaintance that she knew in real life, but the story is entirely fictional.
 Azuki tries not to make sexual depictions too graphic, believing that is not the selling point of the manga and that making them too graphic would alienate female readers.

-Azuki began publishing the manga as illustrations on their Twitter account, which they posted occasionally as a hobby.
-After it generated a significant amount of attention, an editor at Kodansha contacted Azuki, asking them to draw a full-length serialization on Magazine Pocket, which Azuki accepted.
-Due to this, Azuki had already decided the entire story up to the ending, so when serializing the manga, they added more details about the characters.
+Azuki began publishing the manga as illustrations on her Twitter account, which she posted occasionally as a hobby.
+After it generated a significant amount of attention, an editor at Kodansha contacted Azuki, asking her to draw a full-length serialization on Magazine Pocket, which Azuki accepted.
+Due to this, Azuki had already decided the entire story up to the ending, so when serializing the manga, she added more details about the characters.